chrischowfy/convert-roberta-pytorch-into-tensorflow-version/README.md

 My tensorflow enviroment is tensorflow-gpu==1.13,and I use the scripts followed from https://github.com/vickyzayats/roberta_tf_ckpt.
 # How to use the script
 Step 1:
-Download a pytorch version pretrained roberta model and roberta config file from Huggingface's Transformers https://github.com/huggingface/transformers.
+Download a pytorch version pretrained roberta model and roberta config file from Huggingface's Transformers. https://github.com/huggingface/transformers.
 For convenience, I list the related roberta model links from Huggingface's Transformers:
 "roberta-base": "https://cdn.huggingface.co/roberta-base-pytorch_model.bin"
 "roberta-large": "https://cdn.huggingface.co/roberta-large-pytorch_model.bin"